mbogaczynska/apple_mobility_data/README.md

 dataset.

 ### Change log
+* 2020-09-19: A new version of the data file was downloaded.
+Added second script to use dplyr to tally up the count of cities and counties in a given state that have data from the different transportation types
 * 2020-09-17: Initialize git repository for the project and commit all files into the repository
 * 2020-09-12: A new version of the data file was downloaded, and I